patchon/pam-onelogin/README.md

 * The configuration file for pam-onelogin is readable by everyone that has access to the system.

-* When authentication is being made against OneLogin, both password **and** OTP is required.
+* ~~*When authentication is being made against OneLogin, both password **and** OTP is required.
 One could argue (even though it's not implemented at the moment) that you never want to enter your OneLogin password anywhere else than to OneLogin.com website.
-This would mean that you only would have to enter the OTP when accessing a server and no password.
+This would mean that you only would have to enter the OTP when accessing a server and no password.*~~ Option to disable password verification has been added.

 With that being said, it seems to work as expected in my testing environment.